 Sometimes we travel.
 Sometimes we research travel.
 Sometimes we just need a laugh.
-Although humor is such a personal thing, I went in search of five funny travel books that made loads of different people laugh.
+Although humor is such a personal thing, I went in search of funny travel books that made loads of different people laugh.

-If you have some funny travel stories to share or know of some other good humorous travel books, share them in the comments!
+If you have some amusing travel stories to share or know of some other good humorous travel books, share them in the comments!

 1. The Lost Continent.
 Travels in Small-Town America – Bill Bryson

 After having spent 20 years in the UK, Bill Bryson goes to refamiliarize himself with his home country by hiking the US Appalachian Trail all the way from Georgia to Maine together with a friend.
 On his trek along the longest continuous trail in the world, he makes oftentimes hilarious observations of the flora and fauna he comes across but most of all, of his fellow travelers.

 This is more than a memoir of a hike, though.
 It's a memoir of a hike written by an excellent writer that also provides a ton of (historical) information on the areas he walks through – always presented in an entertaining way.
 This book will do more than just make you chuckle.
-It'll make you lough out loud.
+It'll make you laugh out loud.

 2. The Sex Lives of Cannibals: Adrift in the Equatorial Pacific – J. Maarten Troost

 Aged 26, Maarten Troost's life really isn't going anywhere and when his girlfriend is offered a job on Tarawa, a remote island in the South Pacific, he decides to join her there and the base for this book was born.
 It tells in a humorous way of the many misadventures he experiences as he learns that the island isn't the paradise he'd hoped it to be and battles sunburn, heat, lice, bad electricity, and inefficient government officials – among many other things.